Adalann/si-genetic/README.md

 You can specify the following options :

+    -v, --verbose:
+        If specified the last population will be printed out in the terminal.
     -p, --population-size [integer]:
         The size of the population that will be use in the genetic algorithm.
     -u, --individual-size [integer]